rkb121541/orderbook/README.md

 - Only limit orders are supported (not market orders)

 - Trades execute only if certain conditions are met:
-  - Buy orders execute if the price $\ge$ lowest sell price/ limit price
+  - Buy orders execute if the buy order's limit price $\ge$ lowest sell price
-  - Sell orders execute if the price $\le$ highest buy price/ limit price
+  - Sell orders execute if the sell order's limit price $\le$ highest buy price

 - Only supports single product trade executions; have not looked into implementing/ handling multiple different products.
 This might be something I can do in the future.